sonatype/nexus-testsuite-guide/guide/src/test/resources/README.md

 Parameters file explained
 =========================

 The parameters files are containing [JUnit 4][junit-4] input data for your integration tests.
-The choses solution is to specify them in a json format.
+The chosen solution is to specify them in a json format.

 Lets take an example: